aliyekta/LinuxAdminStuff/README.md

 # LinuxAdminStuff
 These are commands/settings i usually use for Admin duties.
+Pasted here for book-keeping, hopefully will be usefull for others.